u457/electron/docs/api/shell.md

 * `fullPath` String

+Returns `Promise<String>` - Resolves with description corresponding to the error if the operation failed, or empty string if the operation succeeded.

+Open the given file in the desktop's default manner.

+### `shell.openItemSync(fullPath)`

+* `fullPath` String

 Returns `Boolean` - Whether the item was successfully opened.

 Open the given file in the desktop's default manner.